elijah629/redditlang/README.md

 \*_Compiler\*\* is WIP, if you are looking for it.
 It will be here_
 \*\*_It may be Interpreted or JIT, but that is implementation specific_ **note**: We have realized that we have a younger audience, so we have translated the spec into Gen Z Slang "to make it bussin" [here](./RedditLang%20Spec%20GenZ.md)

+## Requirements

+LLVM 15.0.x

+### Note

+For some ubuntu users you might get an error about `Polly` not being found.
+Install it with `sudo apt install libpolly-15-dev`
+See [this](https://gitlab.com/taricorp/llvm-sys.rs/-/issues/13) for more information